derkxin/Youtube-Downloader/README.md

 # Youtube-Downloader
 A simple Youtube Downloader

 This is a simple web-based Youtube downloader which developed by Python and HTML.
 It uses DJango web framework to create the web application.
 Also, it uses python built-in library which is pytube to download the videos from the web.
+It does not have any design for the webpage.

 To run the file (via localhost):
 1. Download the file.